Pursue your call to love God and love your neighbor at General Assembly, June 17-21 in Birmingham

 Please Note: Pre-Registration will be open until Friday, June 7th, 2019.

 Demand has been extremely high for rooms in the General Assembly block at the onsite hotels connected to the Birmingham-Jefferson Convention Complex.
 In fact, the Westin and Sheraton are sold out.

-For your convenience, there is plenty of availability for the Hilton Birmingham at UAB, which is about two miles away from the Convention Center Complex.
-Shuttle service will be available between the Hilton and the Convention Complex.
-In addition, for those staying at the Hilton and wishing to drive to the Convention Complex and park rather the ride the shuttle, parking will be free in the deck adjacent to the Convention Complex.
-More details will be forthcoming about those arrangements.
+For your convenience, there is plenty of availability for the Hilton Birmingham at UAB, which is about two miles away from the Convention Center Complex, and the Birmingham Marriott, which is about 9 miles from the Convention Center Complex.
+Shuttle service will be available between both the Hilton and Marriott Birmingham and the Convention Complex.
+In addition, for those staying at the Hilton or Marriott Birmingham and preferring to drive to the Convention Complex and park rather the ride the shuttle, parking will be free in the deck adjacent to the Convention Complex..

 Age Level Assemblies

 Preschool Assembly – Age-specific programming, snacks, and personalized care from trained childcare providers.
 Preschool Assembly opens daily with breaks for lunch and dinner will families.
 Slots for infants and rising kindergarteners are available on a first-come, first-served basis.

 Children’s Assembly – Age-specific programming, field trips, mission service, lunch, snacks, and personalized care from trained childcare providers.
 Children’s Assembly opens daily.
 Following a dinner break with families, children are invited back from 7-9 pm for an evening of fun.
 Slots for rising 1st through rising 5th/6th graders are available on a first-come, first-served basis.